Georgiaville Town Beach

 This is a site for launching boats from trailers.
 Boat ramps can normally be used to launch canoes and kayaks but please do your best to keep the boat ramp clear for boat trailers.

 Georgiaville Pond is a medium size pond on the Woonasquatucket River.
-The town beach is at the south end of the pond.
-The historic Smith-Appleby House is at the north end.
+The town park, at the south end of the pond, has both a boat ramp and the town beach.
+The historic Smith-Appleby House is at the north end of the pond.
 There are lots of houses around the pond, but there are also a couple of pretty islands in the pond with tall pine trees on them.
 The boat launch goes into the pond, but if you paddle from there to the landing near the dam (1/4 mile) you can portage over the dam and into the Woonasquatucket River.
 For more on this portage and the river below the dam, see the listing for the portage.
-Note that a permit is required (available at town hall) to park at the town beach and use the boat ramp.
+Note that a town-issued permit is required to park at the town beach and use the boat ramp.
+You do not have to be a resident of the town to buy a permit.

 This site provides access to the following water bodies in the Woonasquatucket River watershed: Georgiaville Pond.